dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

     ![An example screenshot of the Company Portal app for Windows 10, Share pop-up page.
 Page says "Learn about <example app name> in the Company Portal app."
 It shows one contact and 2 apps to choose from to send the link, and a "Get apps in Store" link. ](./media/1808_ShareApps_CP_Windows.png)

-After you share, the recepient will receive a link and a message to view the app's details.
+After you share, the recipient will receive a link and a message to view the app's details.
 The link opens the Company Portal **App details** page.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).